top of page

 Don’t they?

-The assumptions about the World
+Assumptions about the World

 Our assumptions about the World Are formed in childhood We tell ourselves childhood stories About who we are and Who they are Our assumptions know not The real self knows Knows who you are Knows the stories as dust or clouds Or whorls in nothingness Knows you, my Maker, Knows me, my Maker A meter above the crown of my head The real self starts and extends Light-years into eternity Where among the stars Deep dreams unfurl Into eternal friendships